Explore deep coastal fjords and breathtaking mountain landscapes in a land of the midnight sun!

 Day 1: Trip Start in Oslo

-We’ll meet at the Oslo Airport before hopping on Norway’s world-class public transport.
-At our campsite just outside the city, we’ll start to get to know one another as we learn basic camping skills, review gear and look at the two weeks ahead of us.
+We’ll meet at the Oslo Airport before hopping on Norway’s world-class public transport to begin our adventure together.
+We’ll camp as a group right outside the city where we’ll start to get to know one another as we learn basic camping skills, review gear and look at the two weeks ahead of us.

-On our last full day together, we’ll make the journey back to Oslo, where it all began.
-We’ll remember the people we met and the places we explored.
-Our final dinner will be full of laughter and smiles as we appreciate the friendships we made and the challenges we overcame in the Land of the Midnight Sun.
+On our last full day together, we’ll make the journey back to Norway’s capital, where it all began.
+We’ll remember all the people we met and the places we explored.
+Our final dinner will give us the opportunity to reflect and appreciate the friendships we made and the adventures we shared in the Land of the Midnight Sun.

-4 nights of backcountry camping, occasionally with access to bathroom facilities.
+5 nights of backcountry camping, occasionally with access to bathroom facilities.
+Itinerary may vary by group and is subject to change.

 - Fleece Pants (1)